 - Only 52 percent of African-American women are aware of the signs and symptoms of a heart attack.

 - Only 36 percent of African-American women know that heart disease is their greatest health risk.

-Ironically, African-American women are less likely to know that heart disease is the number one killer of women, even though their risk for CVD is higher than average.
-Many of the known risk factors for heart disease – high blood pressure, high cholesterol, diabetes, smoking, physical inactivity and being overweight – are prevalent among African-American women.
-Still, only one in five believes she is at risk.
+Many of the known risk factors for heart disease and stroke – high blood pressure, high cholesterol, diabetes, smoking, physical inactivity, being overweight and family history of heart disease– are prevalent among African-American women.

 No one knows for sure why African-American women have a higher CVD risk.
 Historically, clinical research on heart disease has focused primarily on men – a fact that affects women of all races.
 However, recent research has suggested a genetic sensitivity to salt among African-Americans.
 This can raise the risk of high blood pressure, which in turn raises the risk of heart disease.
-More than 40 percent of non-Hispanic blacks have high blood pressure, often developing it earlier in life than other races.
+More than 40 percent of African-Americans have high blood pressure, often developing it earlier in life than other races, according to AHA.